 [fig:simulationactivating]

 The simulation procedure is designed to use such graph structures to inform development of a “Sigma” correlation-covariate matrix for sampling a multivariate normal distribution (using the mvtnorm R package).
-Given a graph stucture (or adjacency matrix), such as Figure [fig:simulationactivating:first], a relation matrix is calculated based on distance such that nearer nodes are weighted higher than farther nodes.
+Given a graph structure (or adjacency matrix), such as Figure [fig:simulationactivating:first], a relation matrix is calculated based on distance such that nearer nodes are weighted higher than farther nodes.
 For the purposes of this thesis a geometrically decreasing (relative) distance weighting is used, with each more distant node being related by $\frac{1}{2}$ compared to the next nearest as shown in Figure [fig:simulationactivating:second].
-However, an arithmetically decreasing (absolute) distance weighting is also avaiable in the graphsim R package release of this procedure.
+However, an arithmetically decreasing (absolute) distance weighting is also available in the graphsim R package release of this procedure.

 A Sigma matrix is derived from this distance weighting matrix by creating a matrix where each node is correlated with itself (diagonal of 1), correlated to adjacent nodes by a correlation parameter (cor), and the remaining matrix based on weighting these correlations with by the distance matrix (or the nearest positive definite matrix).
 For the purposes of this thesis the correlation parameter, cor = 0.
 8, unless otherwise specified as used for the example in Figure [fig:simulationactivating:third].
 This Sigma matrix is used to sample from a multivariate normal distribution where each node has a mean of 0, standard deviation 1 and covariates within the range [0, 1].
 This generates a simulated (continuous normally distributed) expression profile for each node (as shown in Figure [fig:simulationactivating:fourth]) with corresponding correlation structure (Figure [fig:simulationactivating:fifth]).
 This simulated correlation structure closely resembles the expected correlation structure (Sigma in [fig:simulationactivating:third]) even for the relatively modest sample size (N = 100) illustrated in [fig:simulationactivating].
-Once a simulated gene expression dataset has been generated (as in Figure [fig:simulationactivating:fourth]) then a discrete matrix of gene function can be constructed with a functional threshold quantile (the parameter pr) to simulate functional relationships of synthetic lethality.
-For the purposes of this thesis the parameter pr is set to the 0.3 quantile which generates functional discrete matrices such as those used for synthetic lethal simulation in section [methods:simulating SL] (as shown Figure [fig:simulationactivating:sixth])
+Once a simulated gene expression dataset has been generated (as in Figure [fig:simulationactivating:fourth]) then a discrete matrix of gene function can be constructed with a functional threshold quintile (the parameter pr) to simulate functional relationships of synthetic lethality.
+For the purposes of this thesis the parameter pr is set to the 0.3 quintile which generates functional discrete matrices such as those used for synthetic lethal simulation in section [methods:simulating SL] (as shown Figure [fig:simulationactivating:sixth])

 [!ht]